The Lifeline Classic is on again for 2023!

 Who can enter?
 Do I need to be a really good surfer?

-The Lifeline Classic is open to everyone – you just need a team of four.
+The Lifeline Classic is open to everyone – you just need at least a team of four.

 The surfing is a huge day of fun at the end of the fundraising efforts of all the teams and we have a range of people who compete.
 You can use whatever you like to join in the Lifeline Classic – short boards, long boards, paddle boards, body boards, foamies, or whatever you’re most comfortable with.
 You can even fancy dress.

 You can have as many people helping you fundraise as you like – there are no limits!
 However, four people can surf on the day of the Lifeline Classic.

 What sort of teams are there in the Lifeline Classic?

 Over the past six years we’ve been wonderfully supported by a range of teams who have made huge efforts to raise funds for Lifeline’s services.
 These teams have included people of all ages and surfing experience – from six-year-olds upwards.
 We also welcome any type of board

 There have been corporate teams like Cunninghams, Swellnet and CMS Surveyors; small businesses such as Code 5 Fitness and Man Anchor; local community groups including Surf Girls Australia, Freshwater Longboarders and Northern Beaches Uniting Church; and groups of friends such as Fairlight Boardriders.

 Get on board with your own team.
 Help Lifeline save lives.

 There is no limit on the number of teams that can register, however the top 16 Open Division fundraisers and top four Women’s Division fundraisers will be able to compete in the surf.